PrefectHQ/prefect/docs/getting-started/prefect-explained.md

 ## Prefect Cloud and a self-hosted server instance

 The Prefect client talks to a Prefect server - either the managed [Prefect Cloud platform](/cloud/) or a [self-hosted server instance](/guides/host/) backed by SQLite or PostgreSQL.
+You can interact with the server via the UI, CLI, or Python code.
+See the [API docs](/api-ref/) for more details.

 Prefect Cloud provides [free and paid plans](https://www.prefect.io/pricing) with additional features useful for teams and production workloads.